Kazmirchuk/nats-tcl/JsAPI.md

 ### js kv_buckets
 Returns a list of all Key-Value buckets.
 ### js empty_kv_bucket *bucket*
 Deletes all entries and history from the bucket without destroying the bucket itself.
+Note that it does **not** reset the bucket's revision counter.
 ### js destroy
 TclOO destructor.
 Remember to call it before destroying the parent `nats::connection`.